Trial date for former Seahawk Chad Wheeler moved back

 The case setting hearing provides the judge information about the status of the case — the exchange of information (discovery) and establishing future court dates.
 A more specific timeline for the trial is expected to be determined by the parties at or shortly after the case setting hearing, according to a spokesman.

-This is the second time the date has been moved, It had originally been set for April 6.
-But re-schedulings are common to allow more time for discovery.
+This is the second time the date has been moved.
+It had originally been set for April 6.
+But reschedulings are common to allow more time for discovery.

 The trial will be held at the Maleng Regional Justice Center in Kent.

-Note: Clarification: A previous version of this story referenced July 22 as the start of the trial, as listed in court documents obtained from King County.
-The trial date has not formally been set but could be at the case setting hearing on July 15.